Quench Dynamics of a Fermi Gas with Strong Non-Local Interactions

 Our system consists of a degenerate Fermi gas of $^6$Li atoms in a square optical lattice of spacing $a_{\textrm{latt}} = \SI{752}{\nm}$ (Fig.~\hyperref[fig:fig1]{~\ref*{fig:fig1}a})~\cite{Guardado-Bakr2018}.
-We apply a $\SI{592}{G}$ magnetic field perpendicular to the 2D system.
+We apply a $\SI{591.8(3)}{G}$~\footnote{$\SI{1}{Gauss}=\SI{1e-4}{Tesla}$} magnetic field perpendicular to the 2D system.
 We load spin-polarized gases prepared in a state that may be labeled at high fields as $\ket{nl,m_l,m_s,m_I}=\ket{2S,0,-1/2,1}=\ket{1}$, or alternatively $\ket{2S,0,-1/2,-1}=\ket{3}$ depending on the measurement.
 We have control over the initial density profile by employing a spatial light modulator.
-Using a $\SI{231}{\nm}$ laser beam with linear polarization parallel to the magnetic field and propagating along the lattice $x$-direction, we couple the ground state atoms to the $\ket{28P,0,-1/2}$ Rydberg state \cite{SuppOnline}.
-By tuning the intensity and the detuning of the dressing light, we have real-time control over the isotropic soft-core interaction potential between the atoms in the gas (Fig.~\hyperref[fig:fig1]{\ref*{fig:fig1}b}).
+Using a $\SI{231}{\nm}$ laser beam with linear polarization parallel to the magnetic field and propagating along the lattice $x$-direction, we couple the ground state atoms to the $\ket{28P,0,-1/2}$ Rydberg state (App.~\ref{app:expdetails}).
+By tuning the intensity and the detuning of the dressing light~\footnote{The laser is locked to an ultralow expansion glass cavity and we can set the detuning with an uncertainty of $\sim2\pi\times\SI{200}{\kHz}$ by referencing to resonant blowing of a sparse system at very low intensity which is limited by the linewidth of the laser.}, we have real-time control over the isotropic soft-core interaction potential between the atoms in the gas (Fig.~\hyperref[fig:fig1]{\ref*{fig:fig1}b}).

 The lattice system is described by a single-band spinless fermion Hamiltonian